microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-filteringpolicylink-update.md

 ---
 title: "Update filteringPolicyLink"
-description: "Modify the properties of an existing microsoft.graph.networkaccess.filteringPolicyLink object to update its traffic rules."
+description: "Modify the properties of an existing filteringPolicyLink object to update its traffic rules."
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: global-secure-access